Suzy Cortez Flaunts Six Pack Abs In Micro Bikini

 “Look into my eyes, I’m the only mirror you need beautiful baby,” one follower wrote, adding a few flame emoji to the end of their comment.

-“You are an inspiration darling, and I wish you to have the best workout ever,” a second one of the model’s fans added.
+“You are an inspiration darling, and I wish you to have the best workout ever,” another of the model’s fans added.

 “I would workout with you any day, anytime,” a third fan noted, followed by three flame emoji.